zjgemi/Quant_Chem/README.md

   0.0 0.0 0.0 ! coordinate in angstrom
 ```

-About the code
-FORTRAN 90 code for Hatree-Fock method
-Only s-type integration is included
-That is only s-type basis sets can be used

 Framework written by Xinzijian Liu

 Gaussian integration written by Ning Zhang

 DIIS written by Yuhang Yao